TapiwaHerbetNosenga/HERNOS284_fto2401_A_HerbetNosenga_Portfolio_Piece_DJS06/README.md

 #### Objective
 This project is designed to challenge and deepen your understanding of JavaScript's powerful array methods.
 You'll manipulate data using `forEach`, `map`, `filter`, `reduce`, and more, to perform a variety of tasks.
 This exercise will test your ability to apply these methods in combination to solve complex problems and achieve desired outcomes.

 The essence of using these higher-order functions is to encourage a declarative approach to programming: you define what you want to achieve (e.g., filter a list, transform data) without having to specify how to perform the operations step-by-step (as you would with imperative loops like for or while).
 This leads to more readable, concise, and often more maintainable code.
-Additionally, these functions can help avoid side effects and create pure functions, both key aspects of functional programming.
+Additionally, these functions can help avoid side effects and create pure functions, both key aspects of functional programming

 #### Data Sets
 You will work with two primary datasets: